coloringpen/30daysOfJS/day1/readme.md

 - main 태그

 <h2>SpeechSynthesis</h2>
-The SpeechSynthesis interface of the Web Speech API is the controller interface for the speech service;
+The SpeechSynthesis interface of the Web Speech API is the controller interface for the speech service;</br>
 https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis